Audio mixing (recorded music): History

 In the late 19th century, Thomas Edison and Emile Berliner developed the first recording machines.
 The recording and reproduction process itself was completely mechanical with little or no electrical parts.
 Edison's phonograph cylinder system utilized a small horn terminated in a stretched, flexible diaphragm attached to a stylus which cut a groove of varying depth into the malleable tin foil of the cylinder.
 Emile Berliner's gramophone system recorded music by inscribing spiraling lateral cuts onto a vinyl disc.

 Electronic recording became more widely used during the 1920s.
 It was based on the principles of electromagnetic transduction.
 The possibility for a microphone to be connected remotely to a recording machine meant that microphones could be positioned in more suitable places.
 The process was improved when outputs of the microphones could be mixed before being fed to the disc cutter, allowing greater flexibility in the balance.

 Before the introduction of multitrack recording, all sounds and effects that were to be part of a recording were mixed simultaneously during a live performance.
 If the recorded mix was not satisfactory, or if one musician made a mistake, the selection had to be performed over until the desired balance and performance was obtained.
 The introduction of multi-track recording changed the recording process into one that generally involves three stages: recording, overdubbing, and mixing.

 Modern mixing emerged with the introduction of commercial multi-track tape machines, most notably when 8-track recorders were introduced during the 1960s.
 The ability to record sounds into separate channels made it possible for recording studios to combine and treat these sounds not only during recording, but afterward during a separate mixing process.

 The introduction of the cassette-based Portastudio in 1979 offered multi-track recording and mixing technology that did not require the specialized equipment and expense of commercial recording studios.
-Bruce Springsteen's recorded his 1982 album Nebraska with one in 1982, and the Eurythmics topped the charts in 1983 with the song "Sweet Dreams (Are Made of This)", recorded by band member Dave Stewart on a makeshift 8-track recorder.
+Bruce Springsteen recorded his 1982 album Nebraska with one, and the Eurythmics topped the charts in 1983 with the song "Sweet Dreams (Are Made of This)", recorded by band member Dave Stewart on a makeshift 8-track recorder.
 In the mid-to-late 1990s, computers replaced tape-based recording for most home studios, with the Power Macintosh proving popular.
-At the same time, many professional recording studios began to use digital audio workstations or DAWs, first used in the mid-1980s, to accomplish recording and mixing previously done with multitrack tape recorders, mixing consoles, and outboard gear.
+In the mid-1980s, many professional recording studios began to use digital audio workstations (DAWs) to accomplish recording and mixing previously done with multitrack tape recorders, mixing consoles, and outboard gear.